Hydroclathrus: Human use

 A variety of natural products are found in the genus Hydroclathrus similar with other brown seaweeds.
 These are: fatty acids; minerals: cadmium, copper, mercury, Iodine, nitrogen, nickel, lead, and zinc; phytohormones: auxin, cytokinin, and gibberellin; pigments: carotene, chlorophyll a, chlorophyll c, fucoxanthin; polysaccharides/simple sugars: alginic acid, fucoidan, and laminarin; protein; sugar alcohol: mannitol; and vitamins: folic and folinic acid.

 For medicinal application, antiviral polysaccharides were extracted from Hydroclathrus clathratus.
 These are H3-a1 and H3-b1.
 In addition, the extracts' derivatives were observed to have anticoagulant properties.
 Furthermore, Hydroclathrus polysaccharide, H3-a1, was observed to have antitumor potential.
-It suppresses scitic Sarcoma 180 tumor growth and prolonged the life span of mice in laboratory experiments by inducing increased tumor necrosis factor-alpha level in mouse serum.
+It suppresses sciatic Sarcoma 180 tumor growth and prolonged the life span of mice in laboratory experiments by inducing increased tumor necrosis factor-alpha level in mouse serum.
 However, further studies are needed to determine its effectiveness for as a medicinal product.
 Other potential medicinal use for Hydroclathrus, is its antimicrobial property observed in-vitro settings.

 Potential for application for environment utilization, particularly for solid waste management for wastewater treatment, were also explored.
 The residue powder of Hydroclathrus clathratus after being extracted most of its active components in methanol were used as absorbent material for wastewater treatment from excess heavy metals such as cadmium and copper.
 This provided new insights on the potentiality of use of seaweed as a treatment tool for wastewater and develop efforts in resource management.